Alireza-ME/WalletMiner/README.md

 ### Contact:

-For questions or suggestions, please contact [Your Contact Information].
+For questions or suggestions, please contact [https://t.me/A_LIREZA_ME].

 ---